daltHub/Team_14_App_Project/README.md

 This is app was designed by Group 8

-The app which is titled is stored in 'ProjectManager' minimum requirements: Android Studio 3.6.2
+The app which can be found in 'ProjectManager' minimum requirements: Android Studio 3.6.2

 You must download the google-services.json file into the 'app' folder in order to connect to our database